It’s all about engagement!

 Surviving a slow book festival

-It’s torture to sit through a slow book festival, but most authors will have deal with this unfortunate experience at some point.
-It’s hard to know exactly what happens at some events.
-I remember one humid 95-degree summer afternoon at the outdoor Ann Arbor Book Festival where the few people who walked through just seemed anxious to hurry out of the sun.
+It’s torture to sit through a slow book festival, but most authors have deal with this unfortunate experience at some point.
+It’s hard to know exactly why this happens at some events.
+I remember one humid 95-degree summer afternoon at an outdoor fair where the few people who walked through just seemed anxious to hurry out of the sun.

 So what do you do when there’s no customers?